 When thinking about something high tech in your house, shades are probably one of the last things you would have in your mind, but these could certainly be going in the right direction to change that.
 The thing with these though, is that the “automation” feature of them is only one selling point, and they are pretty phenomenal without that.
+These are among the best window shades on the market because of their combination of style and convenience.
 So before I talk about that, let me get into the design aspects of the shades first.

 When choosing which type of shade you want, there are four distinct styles that you can choose from – while I can not comment on three of them (because I did not get sent them), I can talk in depth about the fourth.
 The first three are single cell light filtering, double cell light filtering, and single cell sheer – the final fabric design in the single cell room darkening.
 I have seen things called “room darkening” before, and while they might mute the light they in no way make a room dark (I have some shades in my son’s room that are like this) – the Serena Shades room darkening shades are nothing like those other ones.
 Quite simply, they let zero light through when they are closed.

 Before my significant other decided she wanted these shades for the living room and dining room, I had them installed in the two windows in my office room (unfortunately for me all of the windows in our house are the same size).
 When I had the shades down, the room would be pitch black even during the brightest part of the day.
 It was really amazing to me, because as I said I had tried too many other crappy room darkening things with no results.
 The important thing when you get a pair of these though is to ensure you measure the exact way they tell you in their guide, because I can imagine that being off just a little bit would render the whole room darkening thing null and void.
 A little light sneaking around the edges will ruin the whole effect.
 Following the guide is easy though, and they have made it pretty much fool proof so that everyone can enjoy these without having to hire a contractor.